Skip to main content

 Q. Do I get additional credit for teaching a CLE seminar?

 Yes.
 You are entitled to one hour of CLE credit for every ten minutes of actual instruction.
-To report this time to the CLE department, complete the Request for Teacher Credit of an Approved Continuing Legal Education Activity form.
+To report this time to the CLE department, complete the Request for Teacher Credit of an Approved Continuing Legal Education Activity.

-Q. May I carry forward excess CLE hours over into the next calendar year?
+Q. May I carry forward excess CLE hours into the next reporting period?

 Q. Will I get credit for CLE classes I take outside North Carolina?

 Yes, in most cases.
 Each state has different rules and regulations governing CLE.
 Before you register for a class, please check the North Carolina State Bar Rules and Regulations on CLE to see if the class meets North Carolina’s requirements.
-See 27 NCAC 1D, Sections .1500 and .1600.
+See 27 NCAC 1D, Section .1500.
 No credit will be given for the following: 1.
-Programs on marketing the law firm or other agency.
+Programs on marketing law firms or other agencies.
 2. Programs marketing products or services to the law firm or agency.
 3. In-house programs – programs conducted for the benefit of employees of a law firm, legal department, or other members of similar organizations.
-4. Self-study (use of books and manuals, audiotapes, non-interactive computer programs or CDs, solitary viewing of video programs, etc.).
+4. Self-study (use of books and manuals, audiotapes, non-interactive computer programs, solitary viewing of video programs, etc.).
 5. Bar review/refresher programs.
 6. Activities held in conjunction with banquets or other primarily social occasions.
 7. Business meetings.

 Professionalism for New Attorneys Program